cakephp/chronos/README.md

 Like instances of `Chronos`, `Date` objects are also *immutable*.
 The `MutableDate` class provides a mutable variant of `Date`.

+# Documentation

+A more descriptive documentation can be fount at http://book.cakephp.org/3.0/en/chronos.html

 # API Documentation

 API documentation can be found on [api.cakephp.org/chronos](http://api.cakephp.org/chronos).